-- You are expected to keep up to date, study your notes and do the homework.
-The usual rule of thumb for college courses is a minimum: Two hours of study out of class for every hour in class.
-Since we meet 6 hours per week, you should spend at least 12 extra hours studying and doing homework for this class each week. - Quizzes: Individual quizzes will be given weekly.
-Group quizzes will be given at random (generally be given in class either as verbal or written quizzes).
+\\You are expected to keep up to date, study your notes and do the homework.
+The usual rule of thumb for college courses is a minimum - Two hours of study out of class for every hour in class.
+Since we meet 6 hours per week, you should spend at least 12 extra hours studying and doing homework for this class each week.

+• Quizzes: Individual quizzes will be given regularly.
 Failure to attend class (excused absences included) will result in a zero.
 There are no make-up quizzes.

-EXAMS (50%): There will be 5 (maybe 6) exams and one final during the semester.
+EXAMS (50%): There will be 6 (maybe 7) exams and one final during the semester.
 Students who have a legitimate reason for being absent on an exam day, need to contact me ONE WEEK before the test date to schedule another time, otherwise there are no make-up exams.
 A no show without contacting me will result in getting a zero for that test.
 Cell phones, or other communication devices, are not allowed during exams.
 Put them in your backpack, pocket or purse.
 If I catch you with a cell phone during an exam, I will take your exam away and you will receive a zero on that exam.
 You may WORK for the opportunity to replace a test score by missing 10 or less hours of class and by obtaining at least a 75% on your homework and class work.
 If you accomplish this, I will automatically replace your lowest test score with your final exam score.